 This article is excerpted from Darklore Volume 2, which is available for sale from Amazon US and Amazon UK.
-The Darklore anthology series features the best writing and research on paranormal, Fortean and hidden history topics, by the most respected names in the field: Robert Bauval, Nick Redfern, Loren Coleman, Jon Downes and Daniel Pinchbeck, to name just a few.
-Darklore's aim is to support quality researchers, so it makes sense to support Darklore.
+The Darklore anthology series features great writing and research on paranormal, Fortean and hidden history topics from some of the best writers in the field.

 However, rumours swirled about Johnson’s involvement with the occult even before his premature death – aged just 27 – in 1938.
 His seemingly instantaneous mastery of the Blues gave rise to legends that he had made a deal with the Devil, who had given Johnson his skills in return for his everlasting soul.
 Tales circulated of the young black musician from Mississippi who had taken his guitar to a crossroad near Dockery’s plantation at midnight, and met there with a large man who took the guitar and tuned it, and gave Johnson mastery of the instrument in a Faustian bargain.
 Within a year of this fabled meeting, Johnson was recognised as one of the greatest Delta Blues musicians…but within two more years, he had met his end – and, we suppose, delivered on his side of the contract.

 Johnson’s song titles provide a vivid reflection of his occult ties.
 “Hellhound on my Trail”, “Me and the Devil Blues”, and the narrative of “Crossroad Blues” (“Went down to the crossroads, bent down on my knees”) all add colour to the myths surrounding this seminal musician.
 But as Michael Baigent and Richard Leigh point out in their book The Elixir and the Stone, these allusions to the occult world are a fundamental part of the Blues, not least due to its origins in the music of Voodoo: